Chopra strung together a series of videos with misinformation to show Muslims are waging a holy war by spitting in your food.

 For Chopra, the most natural progression from this unfounded accusation against Muslim culture was to Bollywood.
 “Ek bade actor hai Bollywood ke, unhone kaha ki main jis heroine ke haath mein thookta hu woh number one ho jaati hai.
 Yahan log khaane mein thook rahe hai, waha haath mein thook rahe hai.
 (There is a Bollywood star who said that whichever heroine’s hand he spits into, becomes number one.
 Here people are spitting in food, there he is, spitting on hands),” he said.

 Chopra coyly refused to name the actor, but unlike his team at News18 India, we at Newslaundry know how to search for facts on the internet.
 So let us reveal to you this spit-slathering superstar: Aamir Khan, who is known for his practical jokes and regularly pranks fellow actors by saying he can read their palms.
 When the actor sticks out their hand in the hope of getting their fortune read, Khan spits on that hand.
-Lame practical joke, but there is on this.
+Lame practical joke, but there is a legit article on this.

-When Chopra showed a video of a group of boys licking spoons as yet another scrap of “evidence”, Maulana Asaadi tried to point out this was part of in the Bohra community, intended to raise awareness about not wasting food.
+When Chopra showed a video of a group of boys licking spoons as yet another scrap of “evidence”, Maulana Asaadi tried to point out this was part of a ritual in the Bohra community, intended to raise awareness about not wasting food.
 “Ye Mumbai ka jo video dikha rahe hai woh aastha hai (This video you are showing from Mumbai is showing a ritual),” he said, thus unleashing upon himself a splatter of Hindutva-flavoured criticism.
 Here’s a sample of what Chopra said to Asaadi:

 Main toh soch ke aaya tha ki isse dharm se koi lena dena nahi hai lekin maulana ne kaha ki ye inki aastha hai.
 Roti mein thookna, biryani mein thookna inki aastha hai.
 (I was thinking this behaviour has no connection with religion, but he said it is a part of his belief system.
 Spitting in rotis and spitting in biryani is a part of his belief system.)